-I've written this article to show you three of the most common tests that are done to diagnose a blown head gasket on your 2.4L Nissan Altima (or Xterra, Frontier).
+This tutorial will explain the four most common blown head gasket tests you can perform to diagnose a blown head gasket on your 2.4L Nissan Altima (or Xterra, Frontier).

-Two of the three tests, I'm presenting in this article, you can accomplish within 10 minutes and without any tools at all.
-The third test is done with an engine compression tester.
-All three tests are explained in a step by step fashion.
+You can accomplish two of the four tests within 10 minutes and without any tools at all.
+The other tests are done with an engine compression tester and a block tester.
+All four tests are explained in a step-by-step fashion.

 There's a good chance, that you may not have to do all three tests, to find out that the head gasket on your Nissan 2.4L vehicle is blown.

 So, if this first head gasket test let's you know that the gasket is blown, then you don't need to continue to the rest.